Effie13/MovieRama-FrontEnd/README.md

 4. By making use of CSS variables, a "Settings" modal can be added on the page where the user can manipulate the page according to his liking and possible make it even more accessible by increasing/decreasing the font size vase (to be changed in the code to make use of the CSS variable) and possibly the color palette.

+TO DO until deadline:

+1. CSS Check mobile again in all devices and browsers
+2. HTML5 Validation
+3. Accessibility validation after fixes